tombatossals/angular-openlayers-directive/doc/02-center-attribute.md

 Autodiscover
 ------------
-The _coord_, and _center_ properties are mandatory to make the center work, but we have an optional property which we can use to auto-discover the position of the user browsing our page using the [W3C Geolocation API](http://dev.w3.org/geo/api/spec-source.html) using the corresponding methods defined on the [Leaflet API](http://leafletjs.com/reference.html#map-locate).
+The _coord_, and _center_ properties are mandatory to make the center work, but we have an optional property which we can use to auto-discover the position of the user browsing our page using the [W3C Geolocation API](http://dev.w3.org/geo/api/spec-source.html) using the corresponding methods defined in the [Openlayers API](http://openlayers.org/en/v3.0.0/apidoc/ol.Geolocation.html).

 For example, we could show the user map position on start, or conditionally when he press a button.
 This property is defined like this: